DamianTarczon/DamianTarczon/README.md

 ## My name is Damian Tarczoń and I'm a Junior Fullstack Developer.

 I joined Codecool Programming School in October 2021.
 I wanted to change my life path and find something that will suit me more.
 After one year of programming learning I think it was bullseye.
 I really enjoy solving tasks and developing my skills.
-The challenges that I encounter here helps me grow all the time.
+The challenges that I encounter here help me grow all the time.
 In my free time I like to be active.
 I love hiking and riding on my electric mountain bike.
 I like doing calisthenics also, so not only my mind develops but my body too.

 ### Contact with me: